PedroS-Studies/Holigays_funding/README.md

 The NavBar uses as font the Google font IBM Plex Sans, with alternative of sans-serif and an 1.2 x enhanced size to facilitate the visualisation for a more accessible experience.

-All the links to existing pages include "disabled" as class and "aria-current" for the active page, with the exception of
+All the links to existing pages include "active" as class and "aria-current" for the active page, with the exception of
 - Partners link which points to a bookmark in the investors page, and which would be useful to have active in case somebody on the same page wanted to jump to the bookmark.
 - 404 page: this page obviously doesn't appear in the NavBar.